Preliminary: Arithmetic Coding

 So does every sequence of symbols from our alphabet correspond to a finite interval of the unit space by nesting divisions of the space into our distribution of symbols.
 For example, given a simple distribution over two symbols \(\{A \mapsto 0.67, B \mapsto 0.33\}\):

 To arithmetically encode a sequence of symbols given a distribution, it suffices to find the first binary interval that fits entirely within the interval determined by the sequence we want to encode.
-The decoder, using the same distribution, can reverse this operation by finding the smallest message interval that can fit a given binary code’s interval.

 Example 1